Betrayal of people's mandate, 'illegitimate' govt formation will self-destruct: Cong

 Maharashtra: The numbers and how many from NCP would BJP need for majority

 Subsequently, in another tweet, Singhvi said, "My tweet at 845 am today while in a taking off flight to ahmdabad has, hopefully, been overtaken by events in view of #Sharadji's clarification.
-Even then I had called it surreal &possibly fake news.
+Even then I had called it surreal & possibly fake news.
 Appears that fakeness of full #NCP joining bjp is true as per #Pawar clarfn (sic)."

 Meanwhile, an urgent meeting has been called by Congress at party office in Mumbai.
 Senior party leaders Mallikarjun Kharge and KC Venugopal to be present there today.